g5ostXa/hyprarch2/README.md

 > - Also, do not forget to backup your current system before proceeding.

 ## :octocat: `Contributions`
+If you like my project, give it a ⭐ !\
 If you want to contribute to my project, feel free to submit a PR.
 ```md
    __                              __   ___